 • A local call will remain a local call.

 • The price of a call, coverage area, or other rates and services will not change.

 • Calling 911 will not change.

 • Consumers will continue to dial three digits to reach 211 and 811, as well as 311 and 511, where available.

-In addition to changing your dialing procedures, all services, automatic dialing equipment, or other types of equipment that are programmed with a 7-digit number will need to be reprogrammed to use the new dialing procedures.
-Some examples are life safety systems, PBXs, fax machines, Internet dial-up numbers, alarm and security systems*, gates, speed dialers, call forwarding settings, voicemail services, etc.
+It is important that consumers confirm that all services, automatic dialing equipment, applications, software, or other types of equipment recognize the new 986 area code and are programmed to use the new dialing procedure.
+This may include life-safety systems, fax machines, internet dial-up numbers, alarm and security systems*, gates, ankle monitors, speed dialers, mobile phone contact lists, call forwarding settings, voicemail services, and similar functions.

 *Please note that Silver Star security customers already have 10-digit numbers programmed into security equipment that was installed by Silver Star or that currently subscribes to Silver Star monitoring service.
 If you have special panic programming to contact the local authorities, you should double check that all 10 digits of the number have been included.
 911 will still work with just three digits.

 If you have any questions regarding the information provided in this notice, call Silver Star Communications at 877.883.2411 or access the following websites for more information: www.puc.idaho.gov.